varun-ms-s/advanced_openlane_workshop-documentation/README.md

 ![](day_1/openlane_in_1.PNG)

-1.Go to openlane flow directory\
+Go to openlane flow directory\
  Desktop/work/tools/openlane_working_directory/openlane_flow\
-2.Type\
-`./flow.tcl -interactive`\
+Type `./flow.tcl -interactive`\
-3.Now you will enter to open lane flow and type\
-`package require openlane 0.9`
+Now you will enter to open lane flow and type `package require openlane 0.9`

 ![](day_1/day1_prep_pico.PNG)

-4.Pass your design into openflow\
+Pass your design into openflow\
 `prep -design picorv32a` \
 -design ->pass the design folder name where you stored your input files to openlane